 Life.
 Can't live without it.
-Half of 15 year olds are seropositive (but which half).
+Half of 15 year olds are seropositive (but which half?).
 Spread by respiratory droplets and highly infectious.
+Incubation is around a week.

-- Fifths disease: (aka slapped cheek).
-Fevers and a face rash in children.
+- Fifths disease (aka slapped cheek): Fevers and a face rash in children.
+There were 6 childhood rashes.
+This was the 5th on the list.

 - Hydrops fetalis: anemia in the fetus.